-Inov-8 Roclite 282 GTXReview Facts
+Inov-8 Roclite 282 GTX

 A shoe such as the Inov-8 Roclite 282 GTX is much more useful to the trail runner because of its durable upper, cushioned midsole, and supportive outsole.
-These features will keep the runner balanced throughout their time wearing these shoes, weather it is hiking, mountain climbing, or even jogging in mud.
+These features will keep the runner balanced throughout their time wearing these shoes, whether it is hiking, mountain climbing, or even jogging in the mud.

-and flexibility.
 The EVA foam used in this shoe will be able to protect the bottom of the foot by absorbing any shock that happens whenever the runner is on a harder surface.
 EVA is typically found in the average running shoe and will provide the wearer with a fair amount of cushioning.

 The upper looks almost identical to that of a typical running shoe, although it is much more prepared to take on the messiness of the outdoors.

 The synthetic webbing used in this shoe creates a comfortable fit for the user regardless of what activity they are participating in.
 You’re going to get muddy and dirty with a trail shoe.
-The Inov-8 ROclite 282 GTX is almost ten ounces; weighing in at 9.9 ounces for men and 8.7 ounces for women.
+Luckily the Gore-Tex upper will be able to take those wet materials and deter from sticking onto your shoe.

 This is typically expected with a trail shoe; as it needs to meet the needs of the rocky surface.
 Someone who is concerned about their shoes weighing them down might reconsider, although the mesh in the upper is breathable and lightweight.

 Runners should keep in mind that although the Gortex lining does an excellent job at preventing wet materials from entering the shoe, the ankles are still exposed and likely to get wet while running through puddles.

 The Inov-8 foot logo is placed in several different spots throughout the shoe.
 Besides being visible on the midfoot, the foot logo is on the tongue, the front of the forefoot, and behind the heel in a grey text.
 While it isn’t a necessity, more color options would be a suggestion for future models.
 The Roclite 282 GTX is currently available in black, with a gray outsole.

 It would be fair to rate the durability of this shoe as slightly average.
 As a trail runner, you are going to want something that is durable because you will be running on unstable surfaces; some of which could potentially be dangerous to the lifespan of your average sneaker and the bottom of your feet.

 The mesh upper looks very sturdy and has enough thickness to protect a majority of the foot from abrasions that could potentially occur when running in a trail terrain.
 Finally, the lugged outsole and midsole cushioning prevents the bottom of the foot and the arch from receiving frequent impact from the ground.

-.
-The EVA is also bouncy because its high amount of cushioning.
+After every step this band energizes the runner while eliminating any difficulty in the arch area.
+The EVA is also bouncy because of its high amount of cushioning.

 This Roclite also has a Fascia Band that starts at the heel and ends at the metatarsal area.
 The Fascia Band provides more support to the applied area and allows the flexibility for a natural running motion.
 It is typically known as a rigid lever arm that propels the runner with each step.
 There is also a decent amount of forefoot support in this shoe thanks to the Met-Cradle technology.

 If someone were to run on a road terrain with this shoe, not only will their feet start hurting due to the vibration from the elevated tread, but they will also wear down the outsole tremendously.

 There is also flex grooves on the outsole called “Meta-Flex”, which is meant to offer a forefoot flex.
 The Inov-8 Roclite 282 GTX might look more like a hiking boot or a trainer instead of a racer, but one would be surprised with the way you can move your feet in these shoes.
 Feel free to move around naturally without any limits.